gcallah/BookReviews/atherton.md

 ## Conclusion

+This book could be characterized as a 200-page argument that "Berkeley was consistent."
+His philosophy only appears to change as he adapts his arguments to his audience.
+As Atherton puts it, "The nature of his theory doesn't change, but his target does, and hence different issues necessary to support his own theory against his rival become salient" (p.
+200).

 At the end of the book, I was left with a few questions that I wished it had taken up:

 Atherton makes it very clear that Berkeley is largely addressing contemporary